MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/iaddrbook-createoneoff.md

 ---
 title: "IAddrBookCreateOneOff"
-description: Describes IAddrBookCreateOneOff provides syntax, parameters, and return value.
+description: This article describes the IAddrBookCreateOneOff function and provides syntax, parameters, and return value.

 manager: soliver
 ms.date: 03/09/2015